barbazul/1kfa/mod_guide_gm.md

 ### Choose Risk Drivers

-> Since Deckahedron World is a game about taking risks, I'm going
+> Since 1kFA is a game about taking risks, I'm going
 > to give you an opportunity to get some bonuses when you get risky.
 > We're going to create what are called "Risk Driver" cards.
 >